sdondley/ClimateChangeChat/perl.md

 * This section goes into more detail on what the code snippet you pasted above does
 * One caveat: I'm not an expert in Lua
     * so take the technical discussion in this section with a bit of grain of salt

+### Analzying the giant lua code snippet
+* first dirty secret of the giant code snippet above is just about none of it is necessary
+    * all you need is this one single line to connect to the perl language server:
+        * `require'lspconfig.perlpls'.setup{}`